 Break the Pattern

-Telecommuting requires flexibility on the part of the remote worker, but it also requires understanding and consideration from the entire team
+Telecommuting best practices require flexibility on the part of the remote worker, but also requires understanding and consideration from the entire team

 Solution: Know Thy Co-Workers